Karns11/RandomUserDataPipeline/README.md

 Here, you can see that I am looping through each user in each dataset, using an f string to pass the name as a parameter to the api endpoint, parsing the json if a successful response, adding 3 flags along with the target datapoint to the current user, and then finally appending that enriched user to a new list.

 An interesting note is as follows: If I receive any non-200 response, then my application will print the status code received, and break out of the loop.
 If the non-200 response is a 429 response, that means the application reached the rate limit, and it should not make any additional calls.
 If there were any successful responses, then that data will have been appended to the respective list, and the program will carry on.
+Also note the small delay after each loop to be nice to the api.

 I think this is the best way to solve the not-so-generous free tier while still being able to utilize the 3 additional APIs to enrich the data.